 The Phase 1 Feasibility Study for the Alabama Street Corridor Multimodal Safety Improvements, as recommended by the Pedestrian Master Plan, began in October 2012 and was completed by a multi-agency taskforce in April 2014.
-Alabama Street experiences too many vehicle collisions and is a barrier to pedestrian, bicycle, and transit users.
+Alabama Street experienced too many vehicle collisions and is a barrier to pedestrian, bicycle, and transit users.
 A solution has been recommended through the Phase 1 Feasibility Analysis of Safety Improvements.
 The Alabama Safety Improvements June 2014 final scope was submitted to WSDOT and approved for 2015 construction.